dryproject/drylib.org/status.rst

    Assume nothing works, and you may be pleasantly surprised;
    and when it breaks, you get to keep both pieces.

-**This project is presently in an early design and proof-of-concept stage.**
+**This project is presently at an early design and proof-of-concept stage.**
 It is unlikely to be particularly useful as yet to anyone but its authors.

 At the time of writing (summer 2018), the :doc:`C++ <cpp>`, :doc:`Go <go>`,